andykitchen/andykitchen.github.io/_posts/2020-05-13-programming-advice.md

 for monumental discoveries but most day-to-day problems can be solved by systematic thinking and a good mental tool box.

-Luckily these can be taught, collected and used us by mere mortals.
-Here are some examples form How to Solve it:
+Luckily these can be taught, collected and used by us mere mortals.
+Here are some examples from How to Solve it:

 -   Can you find a problem analogous to your problem and solve that?
 -   Can you find a problem related to yours that has already been solved